hariomahlawat/ProjectManagement/docs/ProjectOfficeReports_Directions.md

 ## 14. Proliferation Tracker Reference

 The **Proliferation tracker** measures how far project benefits (training seats, beneficiaries, capital investment) extend each year after a project closes.
 It combines yearly roll-ups, granular monthly/quarterly snapshots, and per-project preferences so dashboards can pick the most relevant metric.
-This section captures the authoritative behaviour for roles, approval checkpoints, storage models, Razor Pages, and import/export tooling.
+This section captures the authoritative behaviour for roles, approval checkpoints, storage models, Razor Pages, and export tooling.

 ### 14.1 Role matrix and approval flow